felix-seifert/social-weather-streamer/tweet-consume-publisher/README.md

 ## Data Model

-The following Tweets represents an example of how a Tweets is structured when it is published to a local Kafka topic.
+The following Tweet represents an example of how a Tweet is structured when it is published to the topic `tweets`.

 ```json
 {